freagueee/project-silica/README.md

 # Who are you?
 I am a C++ developer, and I spend my time making things for the Bedrock edition of Minecraft.
 This script is not anything special as I don't know much Python and wanted to make something fast. lol

+# Download
+Once finished, a release will be here.
+Currently in active development.